Bazrahimi/horiseon-webpage/README.md

 ## License

-The code base is released under the MIT Licese, but feel free to use, modify, and distribute the code.
+The code base is released under the MIT Licese, but feel free to use, modify, and distribute the code..